Velocity Merchant Services Logo

 That’s like stealing someone’s entire grocery budget for the month.

-This fraud has become so widespread that the USDA has decided to overhaul the way SNAP works, with two big goals:
+This fraud has become so widespread that the USDA has decided to overhaul the way SNAP works, with three big goals:

 1. Protect benefits from theft